Chapter II: Central Bank of Kuwait

 - As an exception, interest may be paid to these bodies on their deposits, but in this case they shall not be exempt from charges on banking transactions and services.

-The Central Bank shall enforce the laws and regulations pertaining to exchange control.
+The Central Bank shall enforce the laws and regulations pertaining to the transfer of funds.

 The Bank may also undertake operations relating to the sale and management of securities issued in Kuwaiti Dinars by any public organization or institution in Kuwait.